 Our guide decided to take us around the back of the whale.
 Getting a better view of the back and the tail, I noticed a turtle!
 It calmly swam around the whale’s tail, until it vanished underneath and disappeared on the other side.
 What a special moment!

 David our underwater photographer pointed out that the calf is about to surface to take a breath of air.
 We watched it slowly swimming towards the surface, followed by the mother.
-Within a matter of two tail strokes, both have moved on, out of side for us.
+Within a matter of two-tail strokes, both have moved on, out of side for us.
 Our group returned to the boat, everybody smiling, euphoric about what we just witnessed

 I wish we could have stayed with them for longer, but the boat came towards us to pick us up.
 By the time every group was in the water twice, we cruised around and spotted a couple more whales – all very fast, on the go.
-Once the afternoon hit in, we made our way back towards Nuku’alofa.
+Once the afternoon hit in, we made our way back toward Nuku’alofa.

 When To Go Swim with Humpback Whales in Tonga